Viewing this page on your device?

-Dealing with picky eaters is a topic close to my own heart, as two of my kids are fussy eaters.
-I have to confess it has been a real challenge for us as a family.
+Dealing with picky eaters is a topic close to my own heart, as two of my kids used to be fussy eaters.
+I have to confess it was a real challenge for us as a family.

 Here, I offer some insight from my background in occupational therapy, as well as some strategies that worked for me as a parent!